 Sony has enjoyed a lot of success recently with the Alpha 1 camera, which despite its £$6500 price-tag has generated a lot of interest amongst professional users and serious enthusiasts alike.

 Now Canon have struck back with the announcement of the EOS R3, on paper their most impressive camera to date, and which is clearly a direct challenger to the Sony A1.

-Canon haven't revealed everything about the new R3 just yet, but the Sony A1 and the Canon R3 already share quite a lot of similarities when it comes to their core specifications and features, so which one should you pick?
+The Sony A1 and the Canon R3 share quite a lot of similarities when it comes to their core specifications and features, so which one should you pick?